 This is the main item in this node.
 It lists all NuGet packages you added (installed) to your project.
 If any of those packages depend on other packages, they will be installed automatically and listed as sub-nodes of the root-level packages.
 You can remove each installed package here (right-click / Remove).

-This is the list of other projects your project depends on in the current solution.
+This is the list of other projects in this solution your current project depends on.
 You can reference other projects using the “Add reference” command from the right-click menu.
+Obviously, this node is empty now since we have only one project in the solution.

 This part contains different properties of your project that you can modify by double-clicking on this node in the Solution Explorer.
 Most of the properties there affect the compile- and debug-time behavior of your project.

-The only item inside this node is a “launchSettings.json” file that contains the list of the launch profiles.
+The only item inside this node is a “launchSettings.json” file containing the launch profiles.
 Each profile defines how to run your project when you click on the “Run” button in Visual Studio.

-This folder was added because the “Authentication” option was turned on when you created your project.
+This folder is added because we selected the “Individual Accounts” value for the “Authentication Type” option when created the project.

 However, you still might want to change some of those forms (or even all of them).
 In this case, you can use the Scaffold command and add the necessary files to your project.
-The scaffolded files will be added into the “Areas/Identity” folder.
+The scaffolded files will be added to the Areas/Identity folder.

-As in the previous case, this folder appears in our new project because of the “Authentication” option turned on at the beginning.
+As in the previous case, this folder appears in our new project because of the “Authentication Type” option that was turned on at the beginning.

 By default, all user-related information (users, their roles, claims, etc.) is stored in a database accessed with Entity Framework Core ORM (object-relational mapping) framework.
 If you are not familiar with EF Core, you can find a lot of tutorials on Microsoft Docs.